 For instance, in the stereotypical example of disability fraud, we all remember an old TV show or movie where a PI followed around a person who was suspected to be taking disability or worker’s comp services even though they are totally recovered from the initial incident.
 The opportunity social media presents here is that you may be able to determine whether or not that person is faking their injuries by looking at photos, videos and other posts online, no foot work necessary.

 However, the use of social media in the legal process poses ethical concerns that arise with gathering information on people via their digital footprint.
 It is ethical to use it?
 Is it unethical to ignore it when we know that it’s a significant factor in most people’s lives?
-This is still a grey area for many state jurisdictions, with initial restrictions on how social media is used in the law focused on whether or not the subrogating party is acting in good faith.

 Some Bar Associations have begun to implement restrictions on how lawyers investigating a subrogation case may access someone’s information on social media, specifically, by prohibiting the use of fake accounts or misrepresenting their true identity and intent to the subject of the investigation.